jmmax/ukepigeo/README.md

 Repository containing python scripts for obtaining geographical variables for a study based in England and Wales.
-Includes python packages for scraping DEFRA page of [annual pollution statisics](https://uk-air.defra.gov.uk/data/pcm-data) and for querying [Nomisweb](https://www.nomisweb.co.uk/) census data.
+Includes python packages for scraping DEFRA page of [annual pollution statisics](https://uk-air.defra.gov.uk/data/pcm-data).
+Census data was is obtained using [UKCensusAPI](https://github.com/virgesmith/UKCensusAPI).

 # Table of Contents